sabany/llorix-one-lite/README.md

 ## Description

-Description: This is a child theme of Llorix One Lite with the following additional features and improvements:
+This is a child theme of Llorix One Lite with the following additional features and improvements:

 1. A customizable fax number beside the phone number on the very top header.
 2. An option to display both the site logo and the site title on the top header.
 3. A setting for customizing the note at the bottom of the footer.
 4. Improved behaviour of contact links in the contact info section.
 5. A customizable photo slider with responsive behaviour on the frontpage header.

 # Llorix One Lite